K8sAcademy/Fundamentals-HandsOn/README.md

 This course does not require an account with a Cloud provider.
 Every lab runs locally using free software.

-### Better then YouTube videos

-Compared to watching YouTube videos, you get a much better learning experience.
-You can track your progress, take notes, copy/paste commands to run in the terminal.

 ---

 ## Description